 - While the rice is cooking, sauté the beef in some vegetable or olive oil, and season with a pinch of salt.
 Cook completely, and set aside on a plate.

 - Slice the fishcake sheets into ½-inch strips, and sauté them in some oil as well, about 3 minutes.
-Pour out onto a plate.
+Place onto a plate.

 - Scramble the eggs and fry them up in thin sheets, trying to not get any color on them.
 Once cooked, place the egg *crêpes* onto a cutting board to cool.